ipsy-md/docs/docs/open-science/research-data-management/publish.md

 These are very critical and hard questions that must be carefully answered on a case by case basis.
 The ***Deutsche Gesellshaft für Psychologie*** has published some [guidelines for data-management and data sharing](https://econtent.hogrefe.com/doi/10.1026/0033-3042/a000514)

-[Psycharchives](https://www.psycharchives.org/) provides a good [overview of possible data licenses](https://www.psycharchives.org/en/about#rights) and the possibility to use a [standardized license for scientific purposes](https://www.psycharchives.org/en/about#sharing_levels)

 !!! note "References to the official documents about data protection"
     Concerning the legal aspects of copyrights and personal data protection, you can refer directly to the official legal documents: